Fasting of the Heart

 “Yet even now,” declares the LORD, “return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments.”
 Return to the LORD your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love; and he relents over disaster… [Joel 2:12-13 (ESV)].

-Contemplating the essential relationship we enjoy with our Creator requires our undivided attention.
-However, temporal and material phenomena can dominate our thoughts and obscure the full dimension of transcendent reality.
+To experience the intimate relationship we seek to enjoy with our Creator we must offer our undivided attention.
+Unfortunately, temporal and material desires often dominate our thought process and obscure the full dimension of the Divine Reality.

-Thoughts congested with transitory interests and laden with episodic concerns find spiritual flight difficult.
-Mired in mundane trivia, we continually react to momentary passions while retracing recurring discontent.
+With our thoughts congested with transitory interests and laden with episodic concerns, we remain mired in mundane trivia.
+We continually react to momentary passions, while constantly renewing our recurring discontent.

 When you are going to fast, observe it in this way: first, avoid any evil and desire, and purify your heart of all the vain things in the world.
 Your fast will be perfect if you do this.
 [The Shepherd of Hermas, Fifth Similitude].